joghdr/hso_dy/docs/README.md

   6. lhapdf (version 6.5.4 and later)
   7. Minuit2 (standalone, version 5.28.00 or later)

-The code has been developed in

->Ubuntu 24.04 (noble)

-but it should work in other
-Linux distributions that use gcc compilers.
+The code has been developed in Ubuntu 24.04 (noble), but it should work in other Linux distributions that use gcc compilers.

-## Compiling the HSO code (see [compile](https://github.com/joghdr/hso_dy/blob/main/docs/compile_info.md) for further information)
+## Compiling the HSO code (see [compile](https://github.com/joghdr/hso_dy/blob/main/docs/compile_info.md) for details)

 The code has the following directory structure:

-  src/         source files and binaries (after first compilation) include/     header files programs/    sample programs scripts/     bash scripts for different tasks exe/         executables (after compilation) input/       sample input files for parameters and kinematical cuts
+  - src/         source files and binaries (after first compilation)
+  - include/     header files
+  - programs/    sample programs
+  - scripts/     bash scripts for different tasks
+  - exe/         executables (after compilation)
+  - input/       sample input files for parameters and kinematical cuts

 The code can be compiled by simply running the bash script 'compile.sh', which requires at least one argument, the name of a .c main file.
 For instance,